Early short-door Series 1, among the first 50 of 270 made in

 The history of this

-particular Eleven has been extensively researched by renowned Lotus historian
+particular Eleven has been extensively researched by Lotus historian Graham

-Graham Capel, whose findings are recorded in documents on file.
-A Series 1 Le
+Capel, whose findings are recorded in documents on file.
+A Series 1 Le Mans

 engine with twin Weber DCOE carbs, close-ratio, straight-cut four-speed gearbox